 Strategy 1

 I know that there are a total of 72 children and that the groups are made up of 8 children.
-I will perform repeated subtractions by representing my groups in a hundred chart.
+I will perform repeated subtractions by representing my groups in a hundreds chart, by putting a circle whenever I make a group of 8.

 \(72 - 8 = 64\)